LAW 987 - Research Seminar: Human Rights, Corporate Responsibility, and Information Communications Technology

 Week 5 (Oct 3) - Freedom of expression: domestic law, international law, soft law, and emerging standards.
 (Wong) This week we take a close look at emerging legal standards and the challenges of regulating speech on the Internet.
 Historically, governments could easily regulate expression within a country’s borders through laws that governed print and broadcast media.
 The Internet now enables instant, cross-border communications and access to information in a way that defies territorial boundaries.
 In addition, social media, blogging websites, and other platforms for “user-generated content” have empowered individual users to become publishers themselves.
 Governments are increasingly seeking to reign in online expression, for both legitimate and illegitimate reasons, and are often doing so by enlisting the help of the private sector.
 We will examine global trends around “intermediary liability” and the pressure placed on companies to address “bad speech” online.
 What role should Internet and telecommunications companies play in policing user content or behavior?

 Frank La Rue, Report of the Special Rapporteur to the General Assembly on the right to freedom of opinion and expression exercised through the Internet, A/66/290 (2011),http://www.ohchr.org/Documents/Issues/Opinion/A.66.290.pdf

-Frank La Rue, Report of the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression - hate speech, A/67/357 (2012), [, and also here: http://www.ohchr.org/EN/Issues/FreedomOpinion/Pages/Annual.aspx]
+Frank La Rue, Report of the Special Rapporteur on the promotion and protection of the right to freedom of opinion and expression - hate speech, A/67/357 (2012), [PDF available in files section, and also here: http://www.ohchr.org/EN/Issues/FreedomOpinion/Pages/Annual.aspx]

 Articles 19 and 20 of the ICCPR: http://www.ohchr.org/en/professionalinterest/pages/ccpr.aspx